Matt Jesuele

 The Work

-Seeing many codebases is the structural advantage.
+Seeing many codebases and many funds is the structural advantage.
 A full-time hire goes deep in one.
-Across multiple clients, every engagement sharpens the pattern matching that makes architectural decisions good.
+Across engagements, every project sharpens the pattern matching that makes architectural decisions good.

 Ships code, not decks.
 The deliverable is working software, not recommendations about working software.